 For most of us, pizza means just one thing: a round disk of dough topped with tomato, mozzarella and other goodies and baked in a hot oven.
-But the word ‘pizza’ can also refer to a sweet pie, typically made with ricotta and eggs, flavored with sugar and other things, called pizza dolce di ricotta.
-Angelina made a simple, crustless version that she simply called pizza dolce, or ‘sweet pizza’.
-And while her exact recipe seems to have been lost, I’ve been able to recapture the taste of her dish through some trial and error.
+But ‘pizza’ really just means pie, and can refer also to Italian cheesecake, typically made with ricotta and eggs, flavored with sugar and other things, called pizza dolce di ricotta.
+Angelina made a simple, crustless version of this iconic dish, and while her exact recipe seems to have been lost, I’ve been able to recapture the taste of her dish through some trial and error.
 Here the basic recipe:

 For a small pie to serve 4-6 people